 04 of 05

-Maybe it's the Pan-Asian Caribbean fusion theme, which I love (you have to try the duck nachos here).
+Maybe it's the Pan-Asian Caribbean fusion theme, (you have to try the duck nachos here).
 Maybe it's the smoky, intimate, red-hued atmosphere, which lends itself to huddling over a table and sharing a delicious meal.
 Or maybe it's the location, on Fortaleza Street in Old San Juan.

-Whatever the reason, I love the sensual vibe at Dragonfly, which remains cozy even as it stays bustling and ever-popular with the locals.
-And the excellent menu doesn't, romantic decor, and extensive cocktail menu don't hurt.Continue to 5 of 5 below.
+Whatever the reason, we love the sensual vibe at Dragonfly, which remains cozy even as it stays bustling and ever-popular with the locals.
+And the excellent menu doesn't, romantic decor, and extensive cocktail menu doesn't hurt.Continue to 5 of 5 below.

 05 of 05